Bernstein Shur Announces 2015 Awards for Excellence and Pro Bono Service

 - Providing gifts to two veterans who did not have family or friends to share the holidays

-David Soley, member of the firm’s Real Estate and Litigation & Dispute Resolution practice groups, was honored for his continued service to American Civil Liberties Union and Maine Homeless Legal Clinic.
-To be recognized by the Maine Supreme Court’s Katahdin Counsel, an attorney must provide more than 50 hours of pro bono service a year, placing them in the top tier of those donating legal services.
+David Soley, member of the firm’s Real Estate and Litigation & Dispute Resolution practice groups, was honored for his continued service to American Civil Liberties Union and ME Homeless Legal Clinic.
+To be recognized by the ME Supreme Court’s Katahdin Counsel, an attorney must provide more than 50 hours of pro bono service a year, placing them in the top tier of those donating legal services.

 About Bernstein Shur

 Founded in 1915, Bernstein Shur is a New England-based law firm with clients across the U.S. and around the world.
 The firm has more than 100 award-winning attorneys and professionals who provide practical and innovative counsel in more than 20 key areas, catering to a broad range of clients and industries.
 Bernstein Shur is known for simplifying complex issues and winning through steadfast persistence.
 The firm is ME’s exclusive member of Lex Mundi, the world’s leading association of independent law firms.
 More information is available at www.bernsteinshur.com.